Chuck Staben: Early life and education

 Born and raised in Waukegan, Illinois, Staben has two sisters; their father was an engineer and manager at United States Steel, primarily at the wire products plant in Waukegan.
 Staben attended Waukegan Township High School and graduated in three years.
 He was a member of the swim and tennis teams, was Outstanding Math Student of the Year, and graduated as valedictorian.

 Staben attended the University of Illinois at Urbana-Champaign and majored in biochemistry.
 A member of Phi Beta Kappa, he graduated with honors, magna cum laude, in 1978.
 He earned his doctoral degree in biochemistry from the University of California, Berkeley in 1984, serving as a graduate research and teaching assistant.
 Staben completed an industrial postdoctoral research fellowship at Chiron Research Laboratories from 1985 to 1986 and a postdoctoral research fellowship at Stanford University from 1987 to 1989.

-Career

 Early career

 Moving east to the University of Kentucky in Lexington in 1989, Staben was a professor of biology from 1989 to 2008, serving as the chair of the biology department (2000–2004).
 He taught microbiology, genetics, bioinformatics, and introductory biology, winning awards including the College of Arts and Science's "Distinguished Teacher Award" from 1997 to 2000, that college's most prestigious teaching award.

 From 2005 to 2008, he was the associate vice president for research at the University of Kentucky, acting as vice president from 2006 to 2007.
 From 2008 to 2014 Staben served as provost and vice president for academic affairs of the University of South Dakota in Vermillion.